skogseth/jardin/linear-types-at-home.md

 const { assert!(6 < 13) };
 ```

 You probably want to do something cooler than math (although math is pretty dope tbh), but you get the gist.
-It's a very nice feature, however, we can abuse this. `const`-asserts are a nice way of saying "give me a compilation error if this happens", so let's stick it in a `Drop` to say "if this object is ever dropped, then give me a compilation error".
+It's a very nice feature.
+However, we can abuse this. `const`-asserts are a nice way of saying "give me a compilation error if this happens", so let's stick it in a `drop` to say "if this object is ever dropped, then give me a compilation error".

 ```
 struct BadLinearType;